 Everyone starts off with an equal number of tokens.
 Then they bid on the items they want.
 One sister can spend her entire amount claiming the dining set, while a brother might spread his round on smaller items.
 You can use FairSplit if you want to work with a third party company.

-The balance of the estate items including, furniture, jewelry, electronics, tools, art, books, memorabilia, clothing, and household goods can be fairly divided via a walk through the auction method.
+The balance of the estate items including, furniture, jewelry, electronics, tools, art, books, memorabilia, clothing, and household goods can be fairly divided via a walk-through auction method.
 This is where each sibling interested in an item expressed their level of interest by bidding on each item.

 The executor picks on each item and lets them bid on getting it.
 The highest bidder wants it the most.